Dave Evangelisti By: Dave Evangelisti

 The Armed Services Vocational Aptitude Battery (ASVAB) is an exam given to individuals who are interested in joining the U.S. Military.
-All individuals who wish to enlist will need to take this exam, regardless of which Military branch you wish to enter.
+All individuals who wish to enlist will need to take this exam, regardless of which Military branch they wish to enter.

 There are a total of 10 subtests given – each subtest is timed.
 The amount of time and number of questions you need to answer will depend on the type of ASVAB you take.
 The ASVAB test has 2 different kinds of formats: